 These initatives provide plenty of opportunities for research as well as industry contacts for the students of our master program.
 Below, you will find all the information you will need.

 The next intake will be for the winter semester 2021/2022 with application deadline on 30.4.2021.
-Go here to check if you are eligible and know more about the application details.
+We expect that all decisions go out until 11.06.2021.
+Check here if you are eligible and know more about the application details.

 - New course list for the Summersemester 2021